 You get a strange feeling when you’re about to leave a place like you’ll not miss the people you love but you’ll miss the person you are now at this time and this place, because you’ll never be this way ever again.– Azar Nafisi, Iranian-American author of “Reading Lolita in Tehran”

-Of course, I miss the friendships and people we met in Denmark, still that second bit resonated with me deeply.
+Of course, I miss the friendships and people we met in Denmark, still, that second bit resonated with me deeply.
 I liked the “me” I’d created in Copenhagen and have found it a challenge to remake her fully over here.
 At “home.”
 That identity doesn’t fit or make as much sense in this place.
+At least, not yet.

 Other expats I’ve talked to have also noted the strong sense of a special parenthesis marking their time abroad,